bowers-illinois-edu/community-maps/README.md

 `gis` directory.
 Early in the build script, you will need to supply the password for the GIS files.
 Contact Jake or Mark to get it.

+# Testing

+Currently, you can test the deployed version of the survey using: http://www.mappingcommunities.ca/?tags=ignore